-A vehicle excise tax of $25 per registered vehicle per year will be proposed for adoption to generate revenue from local road users.
-Additionally, the City will be tapping numerous other funding sources to minimize the costs to be borne by the City's current residential and business property owners.
+A vehicle excise tax of $25 per registered vehicle per year has been proposed and adopted to generate revenue from local road users.
+Additionally, the City will be utilizing numerous other funding sources to minimize the costs to be borne by the City's current residential and business property owners.
 Road Impact Fees, collected from new development, will also be used to cover a portion of the project cost.

 The City expects revenue generated through new private investments, that are already underway, will result in additional tax increment revenue of $500,000 per year that can be directed to this project.
 Furthermore, the City expects continued success in attracting business relocation, high-paying jobs, and new residents.
 This success will generate even more resources to contribute toward the project costs in the future.

 Under Indiana law, municipalities establish an annual budget that is reviewed and adopted by the City Council.
 In recent years, the Council has set a $1.10 tax rate ceiling (meaning Noblesville property owners pay $1.10 for every $100 of assessed valuation to the City).
 Tax rates from other overlapping units (county, school corporation, township) also contribute to property owners total tax bills, which are subject to Indiana’s Constitutional property tax caps.